meeque/tls-playground/ca/README.md

               Each TP CA is represented by a sub-directory of ${tp_base_dir}/ca/.
               The name of this sub-directory is also the name of the CA.

-  <request>   The file to sign.
+  <request>   The request to sign.
-              This can be either a Certificate Signing Request (CSR) or an openssl req configuration file.
+              This can be either a Certificate Signing Request (CSR) file or an 'openssl req' configuration file.
 If it's the latter, the CSR will be generated on the fly before signing.
 ```